MedMNIST/MedMNIST/on_medmnist_plus.md

 # How we generated the MedMNIST+ (the larger-size version of MedMNIST)

-The data in MedMNIST+ corresponds one-to-one with that in MedMNIST (size 28x28 for 2D, 28x28x28 for 3D), with the only difference lying in the resolution of the images.
-In other words, the dataset splits (*i.e.* train, val, and test) and the sample indices are the same for MedMNIST and MedMNIST+.
+The data in MedMNIST+ directly corresponds to that of MedMNIST, maintaining the same dataset splits (i.e., train, val, and test) and sample indices.
+The primary distinction between the two lies in the image sizes.
+For 2D images, MedMNIST+ offers sizes of 28x28, 64x64, 128x128, and 224x224 pixels, whereas for 3D images, sizes of 28x28x28 and 64x64x64 are available.

-It is important to emphasize that for the data obtained through center-crop followed by resizing in MedMNIST, we use the same size for center-crop and subsequently resize to obtain the target resolution in MedMNIST+.
+It's crucial to note that in MedMNIST, where data is processed through center-cropping followed by resizing, MedMNIST+ employs the same initial center-crop size and then resizes the images to achieve the desired target resolutions.

 We will describe the details of MedMNIST+, compared with MedMNIST.
-More details of MedMNIST can be found in our [paper](https://doi.org/10.1038/s41597-022-01721-8).
+More details of the standard MedMNIST can be found in our [paper](https://doi.org/10.1038/s41597-022-01721-8).

 ### PathMNIST
 In MedMNIST, we resize the source images of 3×224×224 into 3×28×28.